lewir101/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 1. Make an appointment to submit the samples with a member of the facility.
 The samples have to be submitted before 4 pm.
 1. In case the sample will be send via Mail a permanent cooling of the samples is required and the package has to arrive before 3 pm.

-:bulb: Our department is only able to accept and process the samples if thischecklist is fulfilled.
+:bulb: Our department is only able to accept and process the samples if this checklist is fulfilled.

 ## CMML Support 🌱